 Complete blood count

 Diagnosis of diphyllobothriasis is by identification of characteristic operculated eggs or broad proglottids in stool.
-Complete blood count is done to check for megaloblastic anemia.
+A complete blood count is done to check for megaloblastic anemia.
+Molecular tests allow for species determination, but most diagnoses are by microscopy of a stool specimen.

 Treatment of Diphyllobothriasis